ytsruh/learning-go/README.md

 5. Utility = Functions to normalise numbers or cipher string
 6. Reverse Proxy = A very simple reverse proxy using round robin selection
 7. Hacker News = Adding concurrency & caching to existing application
-8. PubSub = A simple PubSub server
-9. Recover = HTTP middleware to recover from a panic
+8. Recover = HTTP middleware to recover from a panic
-10. NodeJS = Example of running NodeJS scripts inside Go
+9. NodeJS = Example of running NodeJS scripts inside Go
+10. Images = Creating images using Go

+## Projects

+1. PubSub = A simple PubSub server
-11. Secrets = API & CLI for managing envinroment variables & secrets
+2. Secrets = API & CLI for managing envinroment variables & secrets
-12. Images = Creating images using Go
+3. Goly = A bitly clone built using Go & Postgres